Umersaeed81/File_Management_Operations/Copying_Multiple_Files/Example-09.md

 ## Limitations

-**Handling Subfolders:** This script does not distinguish between files and subfolders.
+**1. Handling Subfolders:** This script does not distinguish between files and subfolders.
 If subfolders are present, they will cause errors.<br>
-**Overwriting Existing Files:** If files with the same names already exist in the destination folder, they will be overwritten without any warning, potentially leading to data loss.
+**2. Overwriting Existing Files:** If files with the same names already exist in the destination folder, they will be overwritten without any warning, potentially leading to data loss.

 ```python